qouteall/qouteall-blog/blog/2025/Traps to Developers.md

 ### React

-- Modify state in rendering code.
 - React compares equality using reference equality, not content equality.
-  - The objects and arrays that are newly created in rendering are treated as always-new.
-Use `useMemo` to fix.
+  - The objects and arrays that are newly created in component rendering [^react_rendering] are treated as always-new.
+Use `useMemo` to fix [^js_string_primitive].
-  - The closure functions that are created in rendering are also always-new.
+  - The closure functions that are created in component rendering are also always-new.
 Use `useCallback` to fix.
-  - If an always-new thing is put into `useEffect` dependency array, the effect will run on every render.
+  - If an always-new thing is put into `useEffect` dependency array, the effect will run on every component function call.
 See also [Cloudflare indicent 2025 Sept-12](https://blog.cloudflare.com/deep-dive-into-cloudflares-sept-12-dashboard-and-api-outage/).
   - Don't forget to include dependencies in the dependency array.
 And the dependencies also need to be memoed.
 - When using effect to manage `setInterval` `removeInterval`, if the effect has dependency value, it will remove timer and re-add timer when dependency changes, which can mess up the timing.
+- About state:
-- State values themselves should be immutable.
+  - State objects themselves should be immutable.
 Don't directly set fields of state objects.
 Always recreate whole object.
+  - Don't set state directly in component rendering.
+State can only be set in callbacks.
 - Forget to include value in `useEffect` dependency array.
 - Forget clean up in `useEffect`.
 - Closure trap.
 Closure can capture a state.
 If the state changes, the closure still captures the old state.
   - One solution is to make closure not capture state and access state within `useReducer`.
-  - Another solution is to put mutable thing in `useRef` (note that changing value inside ref don't trigger re-rendering, you need to change state or prop to trigger re-rendering)
+  - Another solution is to put mutable thing in `useRef` (note that changing value inside ref don't trigger component re-rendering, you need to change state or prop to trigger re-rendering)
-- `useEffect` firstly runs in next iteration of event loop, after browser renders [^render_ambiguity] the web page.
+- `useEffect` firstly runs in next iteration of event loop, after browser renders the web page.
 Doing initialization in `useEffect` is not early enough and may cause visual flicker.
 Use `useLayoutEffect` for early initialization (it will run in the same iteration of event loop).
-When using ref to get DOM object, it won't be accessible during first rendering (component function call).
+When using ref to get DOM object, it won't be accessible during first component rendering.
 It can be accessed in `useLayoutEffect`.

-[^render_ambiguity]: In web dev the word "render" is ambiguous.
-When browser "renders" it draws content to present in screen.
-When the React component "renders" the component function is called, not drawing things to screen.
+[^js_string_primitive]: In JS, `string` is primitive type, not object type.
+In JS you don't need to worry about two strings with same content but different reference like in Java.
+However the `String` in JS is object and use refernce equality.

+[^react_rendering]: The React component rendering means calling the component function.
+It doesn't draw contents on web page.
+It's different to browser rendering, which draws contents on web page.

 ### Git